nilathj/localstack-dev/README.md

 If you had previously installed the aws cli using the bundled installer, you can uninstal it using: https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html#install-bundle-uninstall Then you can reinstall the latest using pip.

-## Prerequisite
-Make sure these components are installed.

 ### Install docker
 [Docker for mac](https://docs.docker.com/docker-for-mac/install/)